iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose/expose_apis.md

 The ports `3000` and `27017` will be exposed on the current host:

-- `27017` is the MongoDB port: You can use it to access to the database for development purpose using the username, password and database you configured in your `.env` file.
+- `27017` is the MongoDB port: You can use it to access to the database for development purpose using the username, password, and database you configured in your `.env` file.
 - `3000` is the port that will serve the Integration Service APIs.

 You can check if Integration Services API is up and running by running the following command: